deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 However, in cases of a variable with many categories with few samples, it is still recommended to use Cramer's V, as PSI will not be able to detect change in the smaller categories.

-Detecting Drift in Unbalanced Classification
+Detecting Drift in Unbalanced Classification Tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In classification problems, it is common to have unbalanced data, meaning that the number of samples in each class is